whatsmate/whatsmate.github.io/api-reference.md

 <hr/>
 ## Common HTTP header

-You should include the following HTTP header in your call to any one of the endpoints:
+You should always include the following HTTP header in your calls to our endpoints:

 - `Content-Type: application/json`